- Download our Moving to Belgium Guide (PDF)

 Located in the heart of the continent and housing the headquarters of the European Union and NATO in its capital, Belgium is a melting pot of influences from around the world.
-As a result, it is one of Europe's most diverse and fascinating countries.
+As a result, expats moving to Belgium will find that it is one of Europe's most diverse and fascinating countries.

 Belgium is rich in both cultural history and cultural pleasures.
 What wine is to France, beer is to Belgium.
-With a reputation for gastronomy and the most outstanding selection of the world's finest brews, this diverse nation is warm and welcoming to anyone planning to settle here.
+With a reputation for gastronomy and an outstanding selection of the world's finest brews, Belgium is a diverse nation that is warm and welcoming to anyone planning to settle here.

 Living in Belgium as an expat